stuerp/foo_midi/docs/README.md

 ##### Advanced format

-The most flexible format is a JSON file with a .SFLIST or .JSON extension that allows you to layer the soundfonts that the player will use.
+The most flexible format is an UTF-8 JSON file with a `.sflist` or `.json` extension that allows you to layer the soundfonts that the player will use.

-A `soundFonts` array contains 1 or more soundfont objects.
+The root object is a `soundFonts` array that contains 1 or more soundfont objects.
 A soundfont object can have the following properties:

 - `fileName` specifies the location of the soundfont.
-If you specify a only a file name or a relative path foo_midi will look for the file relative to the directory of the list file.
+If you specify only a file name or a relative path foo_midi will look for the file relative to the directory of the list file. `BASSMIDI` `FluidSynth`
-- `gain` specifies the overall gain that will be applied to the samples in the soundfont.
-This property is optional.
+- `gain` specifies the overall gain that will be applied to the samples in the soundfont. `optional` `BASSMIDI`
-- `channels` is an array that contains the MIDI channels that will use the soundfont.
-This property is optional.
+- `channels` is an array that contains the MIDI channels that will use the soundfont. `optional` `BASSMIDI`
-- `patchMappings` is an array of mapping objects that allows you to remap samples within a soundfont without modifying the soundfont file.
-This property is optional.
+- `patchMappings` is an array of mapping objects that allows you to remap samples within a soundfont without modifying the soundfont file. `optional` `BASSMIDI`

 Here's an example: